-- [41] The Board finds that the Complainant has not provided sufficient evidence to demonstrate that the 6.5% capitalization rate used to prepare the subject assessment is incorrect or inequitable. - [42] The Board noted that of the Complainant's 24 sales comparables (C-1, page 27),14 were categorized as Retail Plaza or General Retail and were dissimilar to the subject; and 10 were shopping centres which were considered unreliable as the capitalization rates were lease fee rates derived using actual NOI rather than a stabilized NOI. - [43] The Board gave greater weight to the Respondent's capitalization rate review of the eight sales (R-1, page 23), which were included in the Complainant's shopping centre comparables and this indicated a fee simple capitalization rate of 6.47%.
-The Respondent's Shopping Centre Capitalization Rate Analysis (R-1, page 26) of 14 sales comparables indicated an average of 6.20% and a median of 6.18%, which also supported the assessment capitalization rate of 6.50%. - [44] The Board accepts the Respondent's method of calculating a capitalization rate and that it meets the legislative requirement of determining a fee simple capitalization rate.
-The Respondent derived the capitalization rate using typical market conditions and applied this
+[36] The Board finds that the Complainant has not provided sufficient evidence to demonstrate that the 6.5% capitalization rate used to prepare the subject assessment is incorrect or inequitable.

+[37] The Board noted that of the Complainant's 24 sales comparables (C-1, page 15),14 were categorized as Retail Plaza or General Retail and were dissimilar to the subject; and 10 were shopping centres which were considered unreliable as the capitalization rates were lease fee rates derived using actual NOI rather than a stabilized NOI.

+[38] The Board gave greater weight to the Respondent's capitalization rate review of the eight sales (R-1, page 23), which were included in the Complainant's shopping centre comparable chart, which indicated a fee simple capitalization rate of 6.47%.
+The Respondent's Shopping Centre Capitalization Rate Analysis (R-1, page 26) of 14 sales comparables indicated an average of 6.20% and a median of 6.18%, which also supported the assessment capitalization rate of 6.50%.

-- fee simple capitalization rate to a typical NOI in the assessment of a property.
-The capitalization rate was applied in the same manner as it was derived. - [45] The Board finds that the Respondent's 6.5% capitalization rate is supported by the Respondent's Shopping Centre Capitalization Rate Analysis (R-1, page 26) and is an appropriate rate to value the subject property.
+[39] The Board accepted the Respondent's method of calculating a capitalization rate which met the legislative requirement of determining a fee simple capitalization rate.
+The Respondent derived the capitalization rate using typical market conditions and applied this fee simple capitalization rate to a typical NOI in the assessment of a property.
+The capitalization rate was applied in the same manner as it was derived.

+[40] The Board finds that the Respondent's 6.5% capitalization rate is supported by the Respondent's Shopping Centre Capitalization Rate Analysis (R-1, page 26) and is an appropriate rate to value the subject property.